melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 The Commercial Passenger Fishing Vessel (CPFV; aka ‘party’ and ‘charter’ boat) fleet began ca. 1919 in California, although recreational fishing effort for fishes other than Tunas, other gamefish and salmon was minimal until about 1930.
-T he CPFV fleet numbered about 200 vessels in 1939 [@Croker1939, cited in Young [-@Young1969]).
+T he CPFV fleet numbered about 200 vessels in 1939 [@Croker1940, cited in Young [-@Young1969]).
 After a hiatus in most operations during WWII, the fleet increased to about 590 vessels by 1953, then declined to approximately 256 vessels around 1963.

-Vermilion rockfish are a targeted species in California's recreational fishery and have always been a large fraction of the recreational fishery, xxxxfrog.
-North of Point Conception, the majority of vermilion rockfish landings have been from ports in San Luis Obispo county.
+Vermilion rockfish are a targeted species in California's recreational fishery and have always been a large fraction of the recreational fishery, both in the party/charter boat and private/rental sectors.
+Vermilion are ubiquitous in the Southern California Bight and north of Point Conception, the majority of vermilion rockfish landings have been from ports in San Luis Obispo county.

 ## Summary of Management History